Fully scalable randomized benchmarking without motion reversal: Theory of Binary RB

 Here, we give an alternate, complementary proof that $\bar{f}_d$ decays exponentially, which uses the ``$\mathcal{L}$ superchannel'' framework from Refs.~\cite{proctor2017randomized, polloreno2023direct} and is similar to the most accurate theories for standard RB \cite{merkel2018randomized, proctor2017randomized, wallman2017randomized}.
 We start by expressing $\bar{f}_d$ [Eq.~\eqref{eqn:f_d_simple}] in terms of $d$ applications of a linear operator acting on superoperators (i.e., a ``superchannel''), given by

 When $\mathcal{E}_L = \mathbb{I}$ for all $L \in \mathbb{L}$, $\mathcal{L}$ has two unit eigenvalues ($\lambda_0$, $\lambda_1$) and all other eigenvalues ($\lambda_i$, $i > 1$) have absolute value strictly less than 1 \cite{polloreno2023direct}.
 The following theory requires that the gate errors are sufficiently small that this gap between the unit and non-unit modulus eigenvalues is preserved \footnote{The spectral gap is known to not close when $n$ is small, because Eq.~\eqref{eqn:scrambling} implies that $\Omega$-distributed random circuits rapidly converge to a 2-design.
 For $n \gg 1$, $\Omega$-distributed random circuits will typically not rapidly converge to a 2-design.
 Other proofs of exponential decay based on arguing that the polarizations of layer multiply (assuming highly-scrambling layers) do not require this fact, and they apply in the $n \gg 1$ regime.}.
+For this theory, we do not require that $\mathcal{E}_{d+1}$ and $\mathcal{E}_0$ are global depolarizing channels.
 Eq.~\eqref{eqn:f_d_simple} can be expressed in terms of $\mathcal{L}$ as